rzzzwilson/Random-Stuff/How_to_be_a_programmer.rst

 For example, I wrote the first draught of this in vim into a text file.
 But I copied it into OpenOffice so I could spell-check it before I committed it.
-I hope that all my mistakes were caught, but alas, probably not.
+I hope that all my mistakes were caught, but probably not.

+PS: Alas, after committing I found some grammar errors.
+Grammar is hard.

 Summary
 -------